nf-core/createtaxdb/docs/usage/tutorials.md

 The datasets provided here _should_ be small enough to run on your laptop or desktop computer.
 It should not require a HPC or similar.

-If you wish to use a HPC cluster or cloud, and don’t wish to use an ‘interactive’ session submitted to your scheduler, please see the [nf-core documentation](https://nf-co.re/docs/usage/configuration#introduction) on how to make a relevant config file.
+If you wish to use a HPC cluster or cloud, and don't wish to use an 'interactive' session submitted to your scheduler, please see the [nf-core documentation](https://nf-co.re/docs/usage/configuration#introduction) on how to make a relevant config file.

 You will need internet access and at least X.X GB of hard-drive space.